 Additionally, the contractor must have bought the land in question from a developer and paid the applicable stamp duty on the purchase of said land.
 There are no means testing measures or price caps for the HLPE.

-Do foreign purchasers pay stamp duty in NT?
+Do foreign purchasers pay stamp duty in the NT?

 As of September 2022, foreign purchasers must pay the full amount of stamp duty applicable on any property purchase they make.
-However, unlike some of Australia’s other states and territories, the Northern Territory does not impose an additional stamp duty surcharge on foreign borrowers.
+However, unlike some of Australia’s other states and territories, the NT does not impose an additional stamp duty surcharge on foreign borrowers.

 Sources